 What to Say and What Not to Say

 During a professional intervention meeting, one of the biggest excuses for declining help is them telling you that you went about this the wrong way.
-They will say that if you would have just come to them first then they would have accepted help and since you pulled this stunt they are not going.
-Another good reason to have this talk is because, in some rare instances, they may break down and enter treatment.
-When they don’t you will then have something to work with at the intervention.
+They will say that if you had just come to them first, they would have accepted help and since you pulled this stunt, they are not going.
+Another good reason to have this talk is that, in some rare instances, they may break down and enter treatment.
+When they don’t, you will then have something to work with at the intervention.

 Approaching a severely intoxicated individual does not often end well.
 This also applies to other substances of choice.
-It may be very difficult to approach an opiate addict falling asleep or a methamphetamine abuser fresh of recent use who is erratic and full of energy.
+It may be challenging to approach an opiate addict who is falling asleep or a methamphetamine abuser fresh of recent use who is erratic and full of energy.
 Utilizing professional intervention guidance on the best time and place to approach the substance user is always a more effective strategy.

 When setting boundaries, there is no need to be soft.
 You’re allowed to change your position.
-Sending the message that you will not be swayed or manipulated any longer is a choice you as a family are allowed to make.
+Sending the message that you will not be swayed or manipulated any longer is a choice you, as a family, are allowed to make.
 The addict is allowed to live the life they choose.
 The affected family and friends have an equal right to live the life they choose.
 Being soft exposes your vulnerability and allows the addict to believe your boundaries are weak, can be broken, and are less than real.

 Next Steps to Take

 For many addicts, they see treatment as a negative or a consequence in that they will somehow give up their illusion of control.
-When a family engages with a professional interventionist that is able to work with both the substance user and the family it increases the likelihood the substance user will see a need to do something different and effective.
+When a family engages with a professional interventionist that can work with both the substance user and the family, it increases the likelihood the substance user will see a need to do something different and effective.

 Find the Right Intervention Program for you and your Family

 Addressing only the substance use addresses only a small part of the problem.
 We know that not every family that calls will be ready to move forward.
-We also know that not every family member will be on the same page nor will they be ready to hear that they would greatly benefit from changing themselves.
+We also know that only some family members will be on the same page and prepared to hear that they would greatly benefit from changing themselves.